wildfly-extras/wildfly-cloud-tests/README.md

 The current philosophy is to have images providing a minimal amount of layers needed for the tests.
 In other words, we will probably/generally not want to provision the full WildFly server.

+By default the created images are based on `quay.io/wildfly-snapshots/wildfly-runtime-jdk11-multi-arch:latest`.
+If you wish to use another image (e.g. to prevalidate a staged runtime image) you can do that by passing in the `image.name.wildfly.runtime` system property.